thought-machine/taskgraph/README.md

 ## Limitations and sharp edges

 * Taskgraph has no deadlock detection.
+In theory the fact that the graph is acyclic should prevent deadlock, but in practice there may be other potential causes for deadlock that have not been considered.
 * Taskgraph runs every task in its own goroutine, with no limitation on how many tasks can be running at the same time.
+* Taskgraph is not easy to debug and understand the execution.
+While there is a small amount of logging and tracing, there is no way to inspect the data being passed through the graph.